Scholarships for Vermonters

 - Your college or university

-  - For a printed copy of the booklet, in early November visit your high school guidance office or use our online order form to receive a printed copy through the mail.
+- VSAC's scholarships booklet — Start reviewing the online PDF or e-book version of our scholarships booklet, updated with info on more than 140 scholarships available to Vermont residents attending college in 2014–2015.
+For a printed copy of the booklet, visit your high school guidance office in early November or use our online order form to receive a copy through the mail.

 - On the Web

 How To Apply For VSAC-Assisted Scholarships

 After January 1, complete the online Unified Scholarship Application for the 2013-2014 school year!

 Mark your calendar!
 Will you be applying for VSAC-assisted scholarships for the 2014–2015 college year?